Off-Diagonal Ekpyrotic Scenarios and Equivalence of Modified, Massive and/or Einstein Gravity: Abstract

 \section{Abstract}

-We show how generic off--diagonal cosmological solutions depending, in general, on all spacetime coordinates can be constructed in massive gravity using the anholonomic frame deformation method.
-There are found new classes of locally anisotropic and (in) homogeneous cosmological metrics with open and closed spatial geometries.
-Such solutions describe the late time acceleration due to effective cosmological terms induced by nonlinear off--diagonal interactions and graviton mass.
-The cosmological metrics and related St\" uckelberg fields are constructed in explicit form up to nonholonomic frame transforms of the Friedmann--Lama\^{i}tre--Robertson--Walker (FLRW) coordinates.
-The solutions include matter, graviton mass and other effective sources modelling nonlinear gravitational and matter fields interactions with polarization of physical constants and deformations of metrics, which may explain certain dark energy and dark matter effects.
-There are stated the conditions when such configurations mimic interesting solutions in general relativity and modifications and recast the general Painlev\' e--Gullstrand and FLRW metrics.
-Finally, we sketch a reconstruction procedure for a subclass of off--diagonal cosmological solutions which describe cyclic and ekpyrotic universes.
+Using our anholonomic frame deformation method, we show how generic off--diagonal cosmological solutions depending, in general, on all spacetime coordinates and undergoing a phase of ultra--slow contraction can be constructed in massive gravity.
+In this paper, there are found and studied new classes of locally anisotropic and (in) homogeneous cosmological metrics with open and closed spatial geometries.
+The late time acceleration is present due to effective cosmological terms induced by nonlinear off--diagonal interactions and graviton mass.
+The off--diagonal cosmological metrics and related St\" uckelberg fields are constructed in explicit form up to nonholonomic frame transforms of the Friedmann--Lama\^{\i} tre--Robertson--Walker (FLRW) coordinates.
+We show that the solutions include matter, graviton mass and other effective sources modelling nonlinear gravitational and matter fields interactions in modified and/or massive gravity, with polarization of physical constants and deformations of metrics, which may explain certain dark energy and dark matter effects.
+There are stated and analyzed the conditions when such configurations mimic interesting solutions in general relativity and modifications and recast the general Painlev\' e--Gullstrand and FLRW metrics.
+Finally, we elaborate on a reconstruction procedure for a subclass of off--diagonal cosmological solutions which describe cyclic and ekpyrotic universes, with an emphasis on open issues and observable signatures.

 5pt

 \textbf{Keywords:}\ massive gravity, modified gravity, off--diagonal cosmological solutions; ekpyrotic and little rip universe.
 5pt { PACS:\ 04.50.Kd, 04.90.+e, 98.80.Jk, 98.80.Cq, 95.30.Sf, 95.36.+x, 95.35.+d}